astral-sh/ty-vscode/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to Ruff!
+Thank you for contributing to ty!
 To help us out with reviewing, please consider the following:

 - Does this pull request include a summary of the change?
 (See below.)
 - Does this pull request include a descriptive title?